 ADXS-PSA is an Lm-LLO immunotherapy directed against prostate-specific antigen, or PSA.
 ADXS-PSA is designed to target cells expressing PSA.
-ADXS-PSA secretes the PSA antigen, fused to LLO, directly inside the APC that are cable of driving a cellular immune response to PSA expressing cells.
+ADXS-PSA secrets the PSA antigen, fused to LLO, directly inside the APC that are cable of driving a cellular immune response to PSA expressing cells.
 In preclinical analysis, the localized effect is the inhibition of the Treg and MDSC cells that we believe may promote immunologic tolerance of the PSA cancer cells of the tumor.
-We have conducted a pre-IND, meeting with the FDA to discuss the chemistry, manufacturing and controls, pharmacology, toxicity and clinical plans for ADXS-PSA.
-We will finalize the toxicology reports and GMP documentation required for the IND we plan to submit to the FDA, and advance ADXS-PSA into a Phase 1 dose escalation trial to determine the maximum dose for the treatment of prostate cancer in early 2014.
-Future plans for the ADXS-PSA clinical program are contingent upon a number of variables including available resources, types and number of studies, study initiation, patient enrollment, clinical and safety data generated, regulatory interactions and changing competitive landscape.
+We plan to file an Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or FDA, and advance ADXS-PSA into a Phase 1 dose escalation trial to determine the maximum dose for the treatment of prostate cancer in early 2014.